Hanabarawadi

 Hanbarwadi is a village in Belgaum district in the southern state of Karnataka, India.

-Hanbarwadi has population of around 1000.
-This village is a part of Kognolli Gram Panchayat.
-The cast prevailing in the village is Hanbar.
-Village has a two temples, one is of Hanuman and other one is of Lakshmi.
+Hanbarwadi has a population of around 1000.
+This village is a part of Kognolli Gram panchayat.
+The caste prevailing in the village is Hanbar.
+Hanbarwadi has two temples, one is of Hanuman and other one is of Lakshmi.
 Mallikarjun temple is about 2 km from the village.
 The famous Datta Mandir is about 1.5 km from the village.